Ocean Era’s Off-Shore Technologies Projects.

 Graphic of the proposed macroalgae array by our partners, Makai Ocean Engineering.

-This demonstration aims to validate technologies that would allow this type of cultivation using only the energy that exists in the natural environment (wind, wave, current, and solar energies).
-The project will culture only native or endemic Hawaiian macroalgae species.
-Currently, the suitability of a few native species is being testing in on-shore trials at the Kampachi Farms’ research yard at the Natural Energy Laboratory, in Kona, Hawaiʻi.
+This demonstration seeks to validate technologies for cultivating macroalgae using only natural environmental energies—wind, wave, current, and solar.
+The project will focus on growing native or endemic Hawaiian macroalgae species.
+Currently, we are testing the suitability of several native species through on-shore trials at Ocean Eras’ research facility at the Natural Energy Laboratory in Kona, Hawaiʻi.

 Read the full Environmental Assessment.